Agile Testing: Best Practices, Benefits, Drawbacks, and More

 Miro

 Miro is another collaboration tool that’s ideally suited for agile development and testing.
-It connects with over 130 apps, providing you with a single digital workspace where the team can work together.
+It connects with over 130 apps, providing you with a single digital workspace where all the team can work together.
 It syncs with Jira and offers Kanban workflow visualization for easy task tracking.
 Besides, it includes an AI-enabled Miro assistant, providing you with a reliable partner for innovation.

-An Agile Tester Profile
+An Agile Tester Persona

 Before wrapping up, let’s also say a few words about the personal traits that make up a perfect agile tester profile.
 These aren’t strict rules – you can find many talented testers with or without these traits, but they can serve as a compass, helping you assemble an agile testing team.